Aboard Gloria’s Grail, Geminian Waters

 “Oh, very ominous!”

 “Slowly, one by one, members and passengers of the ship start disappearing.
 Some say the beast makes them a part of the ship while others say the beast eats them whole.
 Still, like I’ve said, the Golden Beast is merciful.
-If the passengers promise to become the beast’s servants, then they are spared.”
+If the passengers promise to become the beast’s followers and pay the price of their freedom, then they are spared.”

 “And if they don’t?”